omale-godwin/quizzer-application/README.md

 ## Project Created & Maintained By

-### lexington  technomlogu
+###   lexington  technomlogy
-A  app to showcase login-signup app using flutter.
+A  app to showcase Quizzer login-signup app using flutter.

 # Demo
-<

 # Android Screen